Our next PPG meeting is on Wednesday 28th June 2017, 7.30pm at Hempnall Surgery

 The PPG constitution document can be found here Constitution Document

-Our next meeting is to be on Wednesday 28th February 2018 at Poringland Surgery.
+Our next meeting is to be on Wednesday 6th June 2018 at Hempnall Surgery.

 Another well attended meeting with around 65 attendees, mainly patients but some people from the surrounding villages were also given the warm welcome by our PPG members.